 Before you register your marriage in Thailand consider how Thai law views your property and that of your Thai fiancée before you register the marriage.
 You may want to consider other options to protect your property such as a prenuptial agreement or usufruct.
 Below is a brief explanation of property law in Thailand between husband and wife.

 Marital property in Thailand is called ‘somros’ and is divided equally after a divorce.
 Consider a prenuptial before marriage registration.
 The prenuptial agreement however changes this as it looks at the property before the marriage during a divorce.
 In the West this would be called ‘community of property’ which is divided equally at divorce.
+Always take advice from a law firm in Thailand when it comes to property.

 Thai Property in Marriage